giuseppeiacono/OCA-Java-SE-8/chapter_2/README.md

 }

 class Green extends Colour {
-   Green doSomething() {  // returned type is subtype of overridden method's returned type
+   Green doSomething() {  // returned type is subtype of the overridden method's returned type
       return new Green();
    }
 }